 Then a left and up a steep hill to the “fruit stand,” which sounds inviting but was enormous when you got close.
 I never actually looked at it besides when I squinted through the camera lens.

 Then this was the second to last:

 And a bending 7 to finish the course.

 Then I picked up my packet and got a little panicky.
 For better or worse, this was really happening.

 P won the warmup- he was so super fancy, supple, connected…all the good things.
-Trainer B was impressed, I was thrilled- this was going to be great!
+This was going to be great!

 Then we got sent to the spooky ring by the woods with the woodland creatures and the road.
 And my husband decided a good place to stand would at the edge of the woods (I still love you).